 Climate Justice Forum: Blockade of Five Tar Sands Pipelines, ITD Highway 12 Megaload Rules, Upcoming Oil & Gas Lease Auction Protest, Abandoned Shell Oil-by-Rail Facility Proposal 10-12-16

-The Wednesday, October 5, 2016 Climate Justice Forum radio program hosted by regional climate activist collective Wild Idaho Rising Tide (WIRT) shares news about a second Spokane blockade of BNSF oil trains by Veterans for Peace and Direct Action Spokane, statewide hearings on proposed Idaho Transportation Department rules for Highway 12 megaloads, upcoming benefit concerts and a state oil and gas lease auction protest, Spokane City Council support of the Standing Rock tribal and allied Dakota Access Pipeline resistance, and almost 200 arrests and attempted camp eviction of activists in Iowa stopping Dakota Access Pipeline construction under the Mississippi River.
+The Wednesday, October 12, 2016 Climate Justice Forum radio program hosted by regional climate activist collective Wild Idaho Rising Tide (WIRT) shares news about a blockade of all five western U.S. tar sands pipelines, the comment deadline for proposed Idaho Transportation Department rules on Highway 12 megaloads, an upcoming, fifth, oil and gas lease auction protest in Boise, Shell’s abandonment of an Anacortes oil-by-rail offloading facility proposal, and Sandpoint events supporting Standing Rock tribal and allied Dakota Access Pipeline resistance.
 Broadcast on progressive, volunteer, community station KRFP Radio Free Moscow every Wednesday between 1:30 and 3 pm PDT, live at 90.3 FM and online, the show covers continent-wide climate activism and community opposition to extreme energy projects, thanks to the generous, anonymous listener who adopted program host Helen Yost as her KRFP DJ.